accdavlo/HighOrderODESolvers/README.md

       * jupyter notebook: [Installation with Anaconda and with pip](https://test-jupyter.readthedocs.io/en/latest/install.html)
       * Add the modules: numpy, scipy, nodepy and matplotlib (if with pip you can run the first cell of the installation) with conda, type ```conda install package-name```.
       * Run the notebook [Guide](https://test-jupyter.readthedocs.io/en/latest/running.html#running)
+      * Clone or download this repository (top right green button)
       * Test the installation with the [Chapter 0 Notebook](Chapter%200%20Test.ipynb)
    * Google Colab is app that runs on Google Drive.
 After you installed it you can open the link of Google Colab below on your drive!
 [Google Colab Main Page](https://research.google.com/colaboratory), [FAQ of Google Colab](https://research.google.com/colaboratory/faq.html).
 Open the [Google Colab link](https://colab.research.google.com/github/accdavlo/HighOrderODESolvers/blob/master/Chapter%200%20Test.ipynb) of Chapter 0 and run all the cells.